Understand Every Side.

 Cross-border trips to the U.S. reach COVID lows with nearly 500,000 fewer travellers in February

-- In February, there were 30,000 fewer travelers crossing the Canadian border into Maine compared to the same month last year, according to U.S. Customs and Border Protection data.
+• There were 30,000 fewer travelers crossing the Canadian border into Maine in February compared to last year, according to U.S. Customs and Border Protection data.

-- The data reveals half a million fewer land crossings from Canada into the U.S. In February than during the same period last year.
+• The data shows half a million fewer land crossings from Canada into the U.S. in February compared with the same period last year.

-- Maine Office of Tourism Director Carolann Ouellette stated that they are concerned about anything that might dissuade Canadian visitors from coming to Maine.
+• Maine Office of Tourism Director Carolann Ouellette stated that they are still marketing to Canadian travelers and aim to make the experience welcoming.

 Insights by Ground AI